Skip to content

 The story behind the album:

-In 1912, Bengali polymath Rabindranath Tagore published his own English translations of his devotional poetry in a collection entitled Gitanjali (Song Offerings).
+Rabindranath Tagore (1861-1941) was Bengali polymath and cultural icon whose vast body of work includes poetry, novels, dramas, essays, paintings, and over two thousand songs.
+In 1912, Tagore published his own English translations of his devotional poetry in a collection entitled Gitanjali (Song Offerings).
 The work cemented his reputation as a world-class poet and led to him being awarded the Nobel Prize in Literature in 1913.
-Unbeknownst to most of his Western readers, many of the poems in the original Bengali version of Gitanjali (published in 1910) were lyrics of songs that Tagore had composed – songs Bengalis today still know and love.
+Unbeknownst to most of his Western readers, many of the poems in the original Bengali version of Gitanjali were lyrics of songs that Tagore had composed – songs Bengalis still know and love.

-When vocalists Subhajit Sengupta and Swarnali Banerjee immigrated to the United States from West Bengal, they shared these songs with friends they met in Chicago, including instrumentalists Lucia Thomas, Sam Hyson, and Molly Greening.
-This group of friends worked together to create innovative arrangements of Tagore’s songs that combine the emotional sensibilities of various musical styles.
-They collaborated with musicians and artists from around the world to record this album and produce an accompanying booklet with new translations by Lucia Thomas and original artwork inspired by each song.
+After vocalists Subhajit Sengupta and Swarnali Banerjee immigrated to the United States from West Bengal, they shared these and other classic Bengali songs with friends they met in Chicago.
+In a cross-cultural collaboration, they formed the band Ochin Pakhi (“unknown bird”), performing a variety of Bengali folk and traditional music.
+This group of friends worked together to create innovative arrangements of these songs by Tagore, combining emotional sensibilities from various musical styles.
+In a multi-year project organized by Chicago Folklore Ensemble, Ochin Pakhi collaborated with musicians and artists from around the world to record this album and produce an accompanying booklet with new translations of the lyrics and original artwork inspired by each song.